Welcome to the Diamond Dove Home Page.

 Not all birds do well after leaving their home.
 Some are so frightened they just fly off and then have no idea how to return to their home.
 These might be newly purchased birds or birds that are going outside for the first time in their lives.
 However, sometimes such birds are picked up by others and their return can be assisted by posting notices around the neighborhood or even advertising in a newspaper.
 And even if they are not returned, they do have a chance of becoming someone else's pet.
 In fact our first diamond dove was one that someone else lost and happened to wander into our back yard.

-Vacations are a problem, particularly if you can not take your birds with you.
 Often it is difficult to find someone to take care of the birds and even if you do find someone they may not see reason to follow the instructions you provide.
-Of course if you have a family member or relation that knows the birds then the outcome will usually be more favorable.
+Of course if you have a family member or relation that knows birds, then the outcome will usually be more favorable.
 Over the years I have lost three birds while I was on vacation and have had several birds sustain injuries that would not have happened at home.
+Even veterinary assistants will often make assumptions about what is right fro your birds based on their experience which may not be appropriate for your birds.
+For example if one or more birds get out of their cage they may be returned to the wrong cage which will result in fighting.
+Veterinary workers may not take the care needed to insure your doves are provided with the correct food, sufficient water, and grit or livestock salt with trace elements.
+And some older birds must be watched for low body temperatures and then there is the need of some to be held to avoid depression.

 References

-Brown, Danny, "Diamond Dove, Geopila cuneata", A Guide to Pigeons, Doves & Quail, Their Management, Care & Breeding, South Tweeds Heads, Australia: Australian Birdkeeper 1995, pp. 114-117
+Brown, Danny, "Diamond Dove, Geopelia cuneata", A Guide to Pigeons, Doves & Quail, Their Management, Care & Breeding, South Tweeds Heads, Australia: Australian Birdkeeper 1995, pp. 114-117

 Gos, Michael W., Doves.
 Neptune City, NJ: T.F.H.
 Publications, Inc., 1989, p.
 80-84